-Details of those values / formulae are set out in a document which can be downloaded HERE and gives more detailed explanations for those who require them.
+Details of those values / formulae are set out in a document which can be downloaded here and gives more detailed explanations for those who require them.
 For those who wish to use tables consistent with those formulae, reference can be made to the tables published by the English Schools Athletics Association which can be accessed the updated English Schools AA (ESAA) website but can be accessed as a PDF at https://esaa.org.uk/competitions/combined-events/ (click on ESAA Score Tables).

-For Masters’ Combined Events reference should be made to https://world-masters-athletics.com/documents/competition-rules/ where documents which deal with the Scoring of WMA Combined Events Competitions and explain the use of Age Factors may be downloaded.
+For Masters’ Combined Events reference should be made here where documents which deal with the Scoring of WMA Combined Events Competitions and explain the use of Age Factors may be downloaded.

 Technical Rule 39.9 (only one system of timing may be applied throughout each individual event) shall still be applied.
 Competitions (whether held in the UK or overseas) under World Athletics Rules are not affected by this UKA supplement.